 Cleveland Clinic Sustainability has a dedicated project manager to support sustainable procurement initiatives.
-Their responsibilities include incorporating sustainability criteria into requests for proposals and supplier agreements, evaluating products and suppliers for environmental, social and governance (ESG) criteria; monitoring and evaluating sustainable supply chain rating and ranking data; engaging directly with suppliers and Group Purchasing Organizations (GPOs) to gather product sustainability data, advocating for progress on sustainable practices in the healthcare supply chain and reviewing third-party ratings and rankings on suppliers’ sustainability performance.
+Their responsibilities include incorporating sustainability criteria into requests for proposals and supplier agreements, evaluating products and suppliers for environmental, social and governance (ESG) criteria, engaging directly with suppliers and Group Purchasing Organizations (GPOs) to gather product sustainability data, advocating for progress on sustainable practices in the healthcare supply chain and reviewing third-party ratings and rankings on suppliers’ sustainability performance.

 - Minimizing packaging waste and the transportation footprint of products and services

-- Eliminating polyvinyl chloride (PVC) and Di-2-ethylhexyl phthalate (DEHP)
+- Eliminating mercury, polyvinyl chloride (PVC) and Di-2-ethylhexyl phthalate (DEHP)

 - Reducing hazardous waste and bioaccumulative toxins (PBTs)